February 07, 2025

 5. Presence of a Catalyst

 - Effect on Reaction Rate: A catalyst is a substance that increases the reaction rate without being consumed in the reaction.
-Catalysts work by lowering the activation energy required for the reaction, allowing more molecules to successfully react.
+Catalysts work by lowering the activation energy required for the reaction, allowing more molecules to react successfully.

 6. Nature of Reactants